-We check that each of the lists of functors in \cref{fig:bc_odot,fig:bc_unit} is coherently right-deformable.
-We illustrate the argument with the composite in the top left corner:
+We check that each of the lists of functors in \cref{fig:bc_odot,fig:bc_unit_l,fig:bc_unit_r} is coherently right-deformable.
+We illustrate the argument with the composite in the top left corner of \cref{fig:bc_odot}:

-We check this is coherently right-deformable by taking the \fibrant objects to be those tuples in which \begin{itemize} \item every spectrum in the tuple is the appropriate base-change object or composition of base-change objects, or \item every spectrum in the tuple is level $h$-fibrant. \end{itemize} The \fibrant objects are preserved by construction and weak equivalences are preserved by \cref{convenient_main_thm,base_change_preserves_equivalences}.
+We check this is coherently right-deformable by taking the \fibrant objects to be those tuples in which \begin{itemize} \item every spectrum in the tuple is the appropriate base change object or composition of base change objects, or \item every spectrum in the tuple is level $h$-fibrant. \end{itemize} The \fibrant objects are preserved by construction and the stable equivalences are preserved by \cref{convenient_main_thm,base_change_preserves_equivalences}.
 The other lists follow in a similar way.
-We conclude by \cref{rd_descends_3} that the derived versions of \cref{fig:bc_odot,fig:bc_unit} also commute.
+We conclude by \cref{rd_descends_3} that the derived versions of \cref{fig:bc_odot,fig:bc_unit_l,fig:bc_unit_r} also commute.

 To define the isomorphism